Ad Revenue Growth Projector

 Critical growth factors:

-The “hockey stick” effect: New sites often see flat traffic for 2–3 months, then sudden growth as Google starts trusting and ranking the content.
-Don’t panic during the flat period — it’s normal.
+The “hockey stick” effect: New sites often see flat traffic for two or three months, then sudden growth as Google starts trusting and ranking the content.
+The flat period is normal, and it is where most people give up.